 Naturally, all of this brings us to a weekend poem that fits in with the above themes.
 So we have an excerpt of a lyrical drama by another Nobel Literature Laureate, Rabindranath Tagore.
-One that is based on the adventurous, magical and rambling ancient Indian epic, Mahabharata.
-[If you happen to be of Indian origin, reader, Tagore may make you want to sigh or roll your eyes and click away.
-But, do read on — it will be worth it, I promise.]
+This is based on the adventurous, magical, and rambling ancient Indian epic, Mahabharata.
+[If you happen to be of Indian origin, reader, Tagore may make you want to sigh or roll your eyes because he is so ubiquitously mentioned among Indian literati.
+But do read on — it will be worth it, I promise.]

-Tagore is India’s only Nobel Laureate for Literature and 1 of a total of 7 Indians of Indian origin winners (this math gets very confusing because of India’s diaspora).
+Tagore is India’s only Nobel Laureate for Literature and one of a total of seven Indians of Indian origin winners (this math gets very confusing because of India’s diaspora.)
 He won in 1913 “because of his profoundly sensitive, fresh and beautiful verse, by which, with consummate skill, he has made his poetic thought, expressed in his own English words, a part of the literature of the West.”
 He was also the first non-European to win the Nobel Literature Prize.

 While not strictly a poem, Chitra is close enough to the lyrical form of Tagore’s poems that we may enjoy it as such.
-It is a one-act play and a love story based on one of the many stories in the Mahabharata (see below).
-When it first came out in English in 1914, it met with positive reviews as Tagore’s take on modern feminism, as this New York Times archive article described then.
+It is a one-act play and a love story based on one of the many stories in the Mahabharata (see below.)
+When it first came out in English in 1914, it met with positive reviews because of his take on modern feminism, as this New York Times archive article described then.
 Even today, it remains one of his more well-known dramatic works.
-The feminist aspects may not seem so ground-breaking today, but, a hundred years ago, the idea of a woman who both chooses and actively pursues her desired mate was not just radical, it was taboo.
+The feminist aspects may not seem so groundbreaking today.
+But, a hundred years ago, the idea of a woman who both chooses and actively pursues her desired mate was not just radical, it was taboo.

 During his wandering, he arrives at a place called Manipur.
 Chitra, a warrior princess, is the daughter of the King of that land.
 As an only child, she was raised like a boy to be the royal heir.
 While out hunting, she notices Arjuna and falls in love.
 Thinking that her lack of traditional feminine wiles and beauty might not make her appear attractive to him, she goes to the God of Love, Madana, and the God of the Seasons (and Eternal Youth), Vasanta.
 She asks them to make her irresistibly beautiful so that she can win Arjuna over, vows and celibacy notwithstanding.